 Knowing how much sales taxes to charge can be tricky.
 There are different kinds of taxes, charged in different situations, and different rates in different jurisdictions.
 Please see the Sales and Use Tax Chart showing the sales tax rates for different types of purchases in Richland County.

-If you have questions about the Local Option Sales Tax, the local Transportation Tax, the local Hospitality Tax, or the Local Accommodations Tax, please contact the Business Service Center at firstname.lastname@example.org or at 803-576-2287.
+If you have questions about the local Hospitality Tax or the Local Accommodations Tax, please contact our office at firstname.lastname@example.org or at 803-576-2287.

 Freedom of Information Act (FOIA) Requests

 All FOIA requests should be submitted in writing to the Richland County Ombudsman's Office by mail at PO Box 192, Columbia, SC 29202 or by e-mail at Ombudsman@richlandcountysc.gov.